vaadin-miki/super-fields/superfields/README.md

 These are the same components as their Vaadin counterparts, except they fully support text selection API.
 This means that the text contained in the components can be selected from server-side code and that changes to selection in the browser are sent to the server as events.

+In addition to that, both components allow server-side initiated text change at caret position (or any selected range).

 ## Date fields

 ### `SuperDatePicker` and `SuperDateTimePicker`